curl/everything-curl/http/multipart.md

 Next, you must identify every `<input>` tag used within the form, including the ones that are marked as "hidden".
-Hidden just means that they are not shown in the web page, but they should still be sent in the POST.
+Hidden just means that they are not shown in the webpage, but they should still be sent in the POST.

 For every `<input>` in the form there should be a corresponding `-F` in the command line.